Kobe child murders: Treatment

 Azuma was tried at Kobe Family Court beginning 4 August 1997.
-After Azuma claimed to experience auditory hallucinations, EEG, CT and MRI scans, as well as chromosome and hormone testing were performed, which found no abnormalities.
+EEG, CT and MRI scans as well as chromosome and hormone testing were performed after he claimed to experience auditory hallucinations, which found no abnormalities.

 A psychological examination determined that Azuma had conduct disorder and some symptoms of depersonalisation and dissociation, although these were not significant enough to result in diminished responsibility as he was otherwise aware of his actions.
-Azuma had been attending psychiatric treatment since 1995 and was previously diagnosed with ADHD.
-It was noted that Azuma had a history of torturing and killing animals, starting with insects and frogs in fifth grade and later admitting to killing at least 20 cats by his mid-teens.
+Azuma had been receiving psychiatric treatment since 1995 and was previously diagnosed with ADHD.
+It was noted that he had a history of torturing and killing animals, starting with insects and frogs in fifth grade; he later admitted to killing at least twenty cats by his mid-teens.
 In elementary school, he also had a habit of making dirt sculptures with sharp blades hidden inside.

-Through Azuma's statements, it was determined that he had acted out sexual sadism, as he stated that he could only arouse himself through acts of violence, through which he achieved spontaneous ejaculation, and was not attracted to either girls his age or women in general.
-Azuma had hoped that killing a human would give him even greater pleasure than killing animals and that he considered everyone but himself a "vegetable".
-Azuma was described as holding nihilist beliefs and lacking both self-esteem and empathy.
-He voiced no regret for the crimes, stating that it was Jun Hase's own fault for going with him.
+Through his statements, it was determined that Azuma had acted out of sexual sadism, as he told psychiatrists that he could only attain arousal through acts of violence, through which he achieved spontaneous ejaculation.
+Furthermore, he stated that he was not attracted to either girls his age or women in general.
+Azuma had hoped that killing a human would give him even greater pleasure than killing animals and that he considered everyone but himself a "vegetable."
+He was described as holding nihilist beliefs and lacking both self-esteem and empathy.
+Azuma voiced no regret for the crimes, stating that it was Hase's own fault for agreeing to follow him to Tank Mountain.

-On 13 October 1997, under the decision of judge Igaki Yasuhiro, he was set to be detained indefinitely at the Kanto Medical Juvenile Training School.
+On 13 October 1997, under the decision of Judge Igaki Yasuhiro, Azuma was set to be detained indefinitely at the Kanto Medical Juvenile Training School.
 During this time, there was an attempt to have two psychologists act as "pseudo-parents" to Azuma, which saw limited success.
-In 1998, Azuma attempted to stab another juvenile with a ball-point pen, after the latter made a lewd comment about a female psychologist, whom Azuma had previously described as "the ideal mother".
-In 1999, an out-of-court settlement was reached following a lawsuit by the family of Ayaka Yamashita, who were set to receive 80,000,000 yen in compensation.
+In 1998, Azuma attempted to stab another juvenile with a ball-point pen after the latter made a lewd comment about a female psychologist, whom Azuma had previously described as "the ideal mother."
+In 1999, an out-of-court settlement was reached following a lawsuit by Yamashita's family, who were set to receive 80,000,000 yen in compensation.

-In November 2001, Azuma was transferred to Tohoku Juvenile Training School due to a good assessment in rehabilitation by staff.
-He was initially there under a false name, but Azuma eventually revealed his identity as "Sakakibara" when asked by other students.
-He was repeatedly bullied for this, culminating in an incident during summer 2002, in which Azuma stripped half-naked and threatened his peers with a ball-point pen.
+Azuma remained in juvenile custody after reaching age of majority with his eighteenth birthday.
+In November 2001 he was transferred to Tohoku Juvenile Training School due to a good assessment in rehabilitation by staff.
+Azuma was initially there under a false name, but he eventually revealed his identity as "Sakakibara" when asked by other students.
+He was repeatedly bullied for this, culminating in an incident during the summer of 2002 in which he stripped half-naked and threatened his peers with a ball-point pen.
 When the other boys were removed from the room by counsellors, Azuma stabbed himself in the genitals with a box cutter.
 This incident resulted in an extension to his detainment at the school until at least the end of 2004 by Kobe Family Court.
 In March 2003, however, the school successfully applied for Azuma's provisional release.